-Question or Concern Next Step Toward Resolution I am interested in a health profession.
+Question or Concern Next Step Toward Resolution I want to register to vote.
+Consult with the Career & Civic Engagement Center.
+I am interested in a health profession.
 Consult your dean and the Health Professions Adviser.
 I'm interested in studying engineering.
 Consult professors in the Physics Department and your dean.
 I'm having a problem with my on-campus job.
 Talk with your supervisor.
 If that doesn't resolve matters, consult your dean and/or the Student Employment Office.
 I'd like to get an internship this summer.
 Consult a team member in the Career & Civic Engagement Center and talk with Peer Mentors and faculty.
 I am interested in learning about my career options after college.
 Consult a team member in the Career & Civic Engagement Center and make use of the alumnae/i network.